freeCodeCamp/guide/src/pages/sql/sql-insert-query/index.md

 ---
 ## SQL Insert Query

-Insert queries are a way to insert data into a table.
+Insert queries are a way to insert data into a table.Insert command is a Data Manipulation Language(DML)command.
 Let's say we have created a table using

 `CREATE TABLE example_table ( name varchar(255), age int)`